This applies to the Scarlett 18i20 1st Gen

 A note to Logic & Garageband Users

 After changing the above options, Logic and Garageband can display the following behaviour:

-2) If you are starting a 96khz session, or wish to work in 96khz, with Logic still open, please open Audio Midi Setup, and reset the channel numbers to 14 & 16 as above article.
+- If you are starting a 96khz session, or wish to work in 96khz, with Logic still open, please open Audio Midi Setup, and reset the channel numbers to 14 & 16 as above article.
 This should mean you're now able to record and playback at 96khz in Logic.
-NB-THIS CHANGE NEEDS TO BE SET BEFORE STREAMING ANY AUDIO WITHIN LOGIC.

-3) Garageband also displays the same behaviour as step 1), in that it auto-changes channels back to 18 & 20 when opening, the difference here is that Garageband is currently hardwired to 44.1khz, so no issues with working at 96khz.
-If you then close Garageband, you will notice that the Audio Midi Setup stays the same, and so if you wish to listen to playback in OSX at 96khz, you will have no audio.
-Once again, navigate back to Audio Midi Setup and change channels back to 14 & 16 as the original article above.
+If you then close Garageband, you will notice that the Audio Midi Setup stays the same, and so if you wish to listen to playback in OSX at 96khz, you will have no audio; Once again, navigate to Audio Midi Setup and change channels back to 14 & 16 as the step above.